![]() |

 long as you only run one server.
 Just remember to take down the server (or

-lock relevant parts) before you run myisamchk
+lock relevant parts) before you run myisamchk.
+On some system

 this switch is mandatory because the external locking does not work in any